maltsev-dev/maltsev-dev.github.io/content/rust_frmware_memory.md

 ⭐ Best practices for stack management:

 - **Linker scripts:** Linker scripts determine the `memory layout`, including the `RAM` areas for the stack and static data.
 They can specify stack boundaries, and the build will fail if the segments do not fit.
-Read more
 - **[flip-link](https://crates.io/crates/flip-link):** A zero-cost stack overflow protection tool for bare-metal Rust.
 - **Hardware Features (MPU/Stack Limit Registers):** Some microcontrollers (e.g. `Cortex-M)` provide memory protection units (`MPU`) or dedicated stack limit registers that can detect stack overflows by throwing a crash exception when the *stack pointer drops below* a certain limit.
 This changes undefined behavior to a deterministic exception.